Interaction design for J&J's internal supply-chain tool

 When a consumer-health company can't see its own supply chain clearly, the stakes aren't a missed quarter.
 They're a consumer's safety.

-See the whole chain at once and a problem has nowhere to hide between raw material and shelf.
+I delivered the design; whether it shipped, I never learned.
+But the principle holds: see the whole chain at once and a problem has nowhere to hide between raw material and shelf.
 For products that end up in people, that's what safety actually means.